 Here are four strategies for breaking down barriers using drum lingo so you can communicate with your drummer and create a healthy groove.

 You wrote a great song.
 You hear the groove in your head, but your drummer isn’t playing what you’re hearing.
-You’re getting frustrated – and so is he – but you can’t figure out how to tell him what you want because you’re not speaking his language.
+You’re getting frustrated – and so is he – but you can’t figure out how to tell him what you want because you’re not speaking drum lingo.
 You’re waving your arms at him and making unintelligible sounds.
 He’s looking at you like you’re speaking in tongues.
 There has to be a better way!

 Thankfully, there is.
 Here are four strategies for breaking down these barriers using drum lingo so you can communicate with your drummer and create a happy band and a healthy groove.